 - Double space all material, including references, quotations, tables and figures.
 Leave extra space above and below sub-headings and use margins of one inch all around each page.

-- Because manuscripts are processed through an anonymous review system, they should contain no clues to the author's identity or institutional affiliation (with the exception of a separate title page as outlined in the Publication Manual of the American Psychological Association, Sixth Edition).
+- Because manuscripts are processed through an anonymous review system, they should contain no clues to the author's identity or institutional affiliation (with the exception of a separate title page as outlined in the Publication Manual of the American Psychological Association, Seventh Edition).
 Where appropriate, institutional identification will be inserted after acceptance of the manuscript.

 - Original research (literary, qualitative, or quantitative) is encouraged.
 All such work should be applicable to the student affairs profession.